Pilot-in/PiloPress/README.md

 After re-building styles, we will be able to use those classes everywhere.

 #### #2 - Tailwind configuration file
-As explain in [Tailwind Documentation](https://tailwindcss.com/docs/font-family/#font-families), you can define custom fonts and modify the default ones.
+As explain in [Tailwind CSS Documentation](https://tailwindcss.com/docs/font-family/#font-families), you can define custom fonts and modify the default ones.
 Let's say we want to add our custom fonts without removing default ones, so we can write something like that:
 ```js
 module.exports = {